 Of course, no underwear is perfect.
 First of all, this pair is one of the more expensive options in the market.
 And even though Merino wool has a lot of benefits, it’s still a delicate material and doesn’t feel as durable as synthetics.
 It is also more susceptible to sagging and stretching after extensive use.
-It’s excellent for casual travel and even everyday use, but not the best option for heavy hiking.

 For the more active and athletic traveler, the Arc’teryx Mens Phase SL Boxer is the best men’s travel underwear option.

 It’s a little more snug than its counterparts, but that is what you’ll look for when you go on rigorous treks and adventures.
 This men’s travel underwear also lends excellent support for rough sports.

 While it’s snug, it’s definitely stretchy with its 70% Polyester 30% Polypropylene material.
 Whatever your active pursuit is, your jewels won’t easily be jostled in this garment.

 It has a gusseted crotch that tailors the fit to provide space and support for your nether regions.
 Unfortunately, this means that the underwear doesn’t have a fly, but it will do the best job at keeping everything in place.